top of page

 Weather

-Guatemala is known as the “Land of the Eternal Spring” mainly due to the enviable year-round temperatures ranging between 60-80°F. While there is a definite rainy season from May through November (coinciding with the Atlantic hurricane season), the rain generally spans the late afternoon through evening hours.
+Guatemala is known as the “Land of the Eternal Spring” mainly due to the enviable year-round temperatures ranging between 60-80°F (in the areas of Antigua, Guatemala City and Lake Atitlan, for example).
+While there is a definite rainy season from May through November (coinciding with the Atlantic hurricane season), the rain generally spans the late afternoon through evening hours.

 Guatemala’s latitude falls slightly south of Jamaica, and although much of Guatemala can be characterized as tropical or sub-tropical, the altitude has more of an effect on temperature than any “seasonal” variation might.
 In the highlands, it can get a bit chilly some nights (55°F), and although rare, snowfall on the country’s tallest mountain peaks to the southwest is possible.